ckeditor/ckeditor5/docs/getting-started/quick-start.md

 npm install ckeditor5
 ```

-Now you can import all the modules from the `ckeditor5` package.
+Now, you can import all the modules from the `ckeditor5` package.
 Additionally, you have to import CSS styles separately.
-Please note the {@link module:essentials/essentials~Essentials `Essentials`} plugin including all essential editing features.
+Please note the {@link module:essentials/essentials~Essentials `Essentials`} plugin, including all essential editing features.

 **Importing and registering UI translations is optional for American English.** To use the editor in any other language, use imported translations, as shown in the {@link getting-started/setup/ui-language setup section}.